 ssh-keygen -t ed25519

-is usually enough for Mac and Linux, but if you have a rather old version of SSH which doesn't support ED25519 crypto, you may runssh-keygen -t rsa
+is usually enough for Mac and Linux, but if you have a rather old version of SSH, which doesn't support ED25519 crypto, you may runssh-keygen -t rsa

-instead to use RSA crypto. - For Windows, you can download PuTTY and use its
+instead to use RSA crypto. - For Windows, you can

 puttygen